nishujangra/serac/README.md

 **Serac** is a Rust-native RBAC (Role-Based Access Control) system built with Rocket framework for managing fine-grained, privilege-based access with **speed**, **security**, and **clarity**.

-> 🎯 **Showcase Project**: This is built as a comprehensive demonstration of RBAC dashboard capabilities, showcasing how modern access control systems can be implemented with Rust for startup environments.
+> 🎯 **Showcase Project**: This is built as a comprehensive demonstration of RBAC dashboard capabilities, showcasing how modern access control systems can be implemented with Rust for startup environments with a beautiful, responsive frontend.

 ---